Everett J. Waring: Early life

 James Stapleton Waring and Malvina Waring had five children: Everett, Clarence, Addie, Ovella, and Nora May.
 Clarence, later known as Dr. C.C.
-Waring, lived in Washington, D.C. as an adult.
+Waring, lived in Washington, D.C., as an adult.

 Education and early career

 Waring graduated from Columbus High School in 1877, after which he taught in Columbus and Springfield public schools.
-One year later, the became a principal of colored schools in Columbus.
+One year later, he became a principal of colored schools in Columbus.
 After white and colored schools were integrated in 1882, he was appointed by Senator John Sherman that year as an examiner of pensions at the Department of Interior in Washington, D.C.
 He held the position during the period he studied at Howard Law School.
 Waring graduated with honor from Howard Law School in 1885.
 He received a Master's Degree in 1893.